 - Meaningful Name: Oscar R. Eception.

-- True telling colorful stories of their parents and relatives.
+- True telling colorful stories of her parents and various relatives.

 - Only Sane Man: True, for the most part as she's the most level-headed out of the main cast.
-When not her, it's usually Oscar.
+When not her, it's usually Oscar, who is sane enough to point out when True herself is acting strange.

 - Post-Kiss Catatonia: After Jimmy accidentally kisses True.
-Also doubles as Crowning Moment of Funny.
+Also doubles as a Funny Moment.

 - Running Gag: Several, from True quoting her parents, to Kopelman getting picked on, and Jimmy's fixation on mail and delivering.